About Angiosperms

 There are about 190,000 species which is over 70% of all angiosperms.

-Being such a large group they show an enormous range of variation in habit, appearance, chemistry, geographic distribution etc.
+They show an enormous range of variation in habit, appearance, etc.

 Characteristics of the group include: